If you have ever moved into a new home, split from a partner, or lost your house keys, you have probably wondered about changing your locks.

 Rekeying is typically the cheaper alternative to changing out locks.
 It is cost-effective to rekey a lock because it is reusing your existing lock structure.

-Most residential and business locks have the option of being rekeyed, so it is simply a matter of your own choice and whether your locksmith has the necessary equipment.
+Most residential and business locks can be rekeyed, so it is simply a matter of your choice and whether your locksmith has the necessary equipment.

 One practical reason to rekey your locks is for convenience.
-If your home has a front and back door that each uses different keys, you may have your locks rekeyed to use the same key.
+If your home has a front and back door with different keys, you may have your locks rekeyed to use the same key.
 Note that the locks must be the same brand.

 Enlisting the service of a locksmith is essential when you want to rekey your locks because you risk the security of your home if you make an error rekeying.